 Units of measurement

-The concentration of ionized calcium is measured in mg/dL (conventional units), mEq/L (conventional units), and mmol/L (SI units).
+The concentration of free ionized calcium is measured in mg/dL (conventional units), mEq/L (conventional units), and mmol/L (SI units).
 The conversion formulas are identical to total calcium:

 mg/dL x 0.2495 = mmol/L